Tips, Stats, and Fun Facts on Recycling and Living Greener

 #3 Food Waste in America is Staggering

-According to the Natural Resources Defense Council, Americans throw away up to 40% of food that is safe to eat.
+According to the Natural Resources Defense Council, up to 40% of edible food in the United States is discarded.

 Food Waste in America